fbradyirl/fbradyirl_archive.github.io/_posts/2017-02-27-use-your-raspberry-pi-as-a-home-automation-hub.md

 ## Home Assistant

 When I found [Home Assistant][1], I could see that it was a Python project, with a lot of positive momentum, decent documentation, and a good community vibe around it.
-The fact that it is written in Python appealed to me, as I have a lot of Python experience, so I felt I could contribute back to it easier than some others.
+The fact that it is written in Python appealed to me, as I have Python coding experience, so I felt I could contribute back to it easier than some others.

 [1]: http://home-assistant.io
 [2]: https://www.smartthings.com